conan-io/docs/developing_packages/workspaces.rst

 Notes
 -----

-Not that this way of developing packages shouldn't be used to create the final packages (you could try to use ``conan export-pkg``), but instead, a full package creation with ``conan create`` (best in CI) is recommended.
+Note that this way of developing packages shouldn't be used to create the final packages (you could try to use :command:`conan export-pkg`), but instead, a full package creation with :command:`conan create` (best in CI) is recommended.

 So far, only the CMake super-project generator is implemented.
 A Visual Studio one is being considered, and seems feasible, but not yet available.